 Our bonsai society, having the priviledge of close association with Cornell University, has the benefit of several curious, science-minded members who want to take some of the mystery out of the techniques of bonsai.
 One of our members has done some soil research, and is now published!
 His article, "Water Retention and Drainage in Bonsai Soil" by Brian Heltsley, has made it's appearance in The Journal of the American Bonsai Society, Vol. 48, No. 4 (2014), and offers a lot of insight into the critical balance of water retention and aeration to make the ideal soil conditions for bonsai.

-We have made the article available here on the website for anyone interested in looking at the findings.
+We have made the article, and subsequent works, available here on the website for anyone interested in looking at the findings.

 Check out Brian's slides from his latest presentation to our club by visiting the following url:

 Repotting is typically done every three to five years to encourage new, fine, fibrous root growth through root pruning, and to freshen the soil.
 Typically, this is done in the spring, and it is advised you do this then, though it could be done in the fall.
 It tends to have better results in the spring because the tree is already putting energy into new growth.
 Often you can tell if a bonsai needs repotting when the root mass is forcing the tree to lift out of the pot.